OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 ##### 2.1.3 Make sure that the driver was installed

 ##### 2.1.4 When there is a problem with driver installation are needed more steps

-Test sign the driver using a test certificate and then boot the Windows in ��Test mode��, or
+Test sign the driver using a test certificate and then boot the Windows in "Test mode", or

-Use the boot time option to ��Disable driver signature enforcement��
+Use the boot time option to "Disable driver signature enforcement"

 ##### 2.1.5 Manually install virt2phys steps for Windows Server

-From Device Manager, Action menu, select ��Add legacy hardware��.
+From Device Manager, Action menu, select "Add legacy hardware".

-It will launch the ��Add Hardware Wizard��.
-Click ��Next��
+It will launch the "Add Hardware Wizard".
+Click "Next"

-Select second option ��Install the hardware that I manually select from a list��
+Select second option "Install the hardware that I manually select from a list"

-On the next screen, ��Kernel bypass�� will be shown as a device class
+On the next screen, "Kernel bypass" will be shown as a device class

-Select it and click ��Next��.
+Select it and click "Next".

 Click "Have Disk".

 Find location of your virt2phys.inf driver.

-Select it and click ��Next��.
+Select it and click "Next".

-The previously installed drivers will now be installed for the ��Virtual to physical address translator�� device
+The previously installed drivers will now be installed for the "Virtual to physical address translator" device

 #### 2.1.6 Here we just go through next and finish buttons